jackdomleo7/Cooltipz.css/README.md

 _Lightweight &bull; Modern &bull; Accessible &bull; Customisable &bull; Simple_

-A pure CSS tooltip library that is lightweight, modern, accessible, customisable and easy to use.
+Cooltipz.css is a pure CSS tooltip library that is lightweight, modern, accessible, customisable and easy to use.

 [Read the docs here](https://cooltipz.jackdomleo.dev)